-As an increasing amount of their products are deployed, eventually issues will occur, and the success of their product can often depend greatly on how they address these issues.
-Addressing them poorly can result in angry customers, bad reviews and potentially a failed product.
+As an increasing amount of their products are deployed, eventually issues will occur, and the success of the product can often depend greatly on how device makers address these issues.
+Addressing them poorly can result in angry customers, bad reviews, and potentially a failed product.
 Addressing issues properly can make customers feel cared for and result in years of friction-free sales at large volumes.

 This paper reviews how to do failure analysis on locked IoT devices, and how it can be simplified through proper observability into the product without compromising product security and intellectual property (IP) protection.

 The Product Return

 A device can be returned to the device maker for several reasons, including but not limited to the following: